PolymeshAssociation/Grants-Program/rfps/finance-orientated-block-explorer.md

 ## Project Description :page_facing_up:

-A block explorer that is orientated to our exact data, showing assets, settlements, identity based data.
+A chain explorer that is orientated to our exact data, showing assets, settlements, identity based data.

 **Business Rationale:** Moves away from the generic Subscan based explorer to something that leverages our layer 1 data more directly.
 Possible starting point for a reporting portal.